marcduiker/azure-functions-university/lessons/queue.md

 }
 ```

 1. > 🔎 **Observation** - The `QueueTrigger` indicates this function will be triggered based on queue messages.
 The first parameter in this attribute is the name of the queue, `myqueue-items`.
 The `Connection` parameter contains the name of the application setting which contains the connection string.
 In this case a setting called `azfuncstor_STORAGE` should be present in the `local.settings.json`.
+If you choose to use local storage emulation instead of the Azure Storage Account you can change the value of the `azfuncstor_STORAGE` setting to `UseDevelopmentStorage=true`;

 2. > 🔎 **Observation** - The queue message itself, named `myQueueItem`, is read as a string and outputted to the log inside the method.